Early Alzheimer's Gene Is A Curse For Families, A Gift For Science

 Navarro, who lives in La Habra, Calif., belongs to an exclusive but unenviable club whose members are genetically programmed for early memory loss and death.

 Of the more than 5 million people across the U.S. who have Alzheimer's, 5 percent are believed to have the early-onset form, striking people under the age of 65.
-Fewer still — about one percent — have genetic mutations that are known to cause the disease.
+Fewer still — about 1 percent — have genetic mutations that are known to cause the disease.

 Navarro's gene is known as the Jalisco mutation because it is believed to have surfaced first in that Mexican state.
 Over time, it likely was carried by immigrants across the Mexican border into California and other states.
 In Mexico and the U.S., roughly 50 families are known to have it.